frame0310/andersonlab_lessons/README.md

 )](https://www.linkedin.com/in/sergei-sechkov55b18919b/)

 # FREE TIME
 In my free time, I'm interested in fishing, cars and, if possible travel with my family.

+line from WSL